 Whichever activities you enjoy, the more you move the healthier you will be for longer.

-Let us know what activities keep you moving.
+Let us know what activities keep you moving and helps you stay young.
 Comment or share with us on Facebook.
 Do you know any active seniors that don’t seem to age?
 We’d love to hear about them.

 If you enjoyed this post, please consider sharing it on Facebook or Twitter below.